chester-lang/chester2025draft/docs/src/dev/tyck-improvement-proposal.md

 To implement trait support within Chester's propagator network-based type system, we will:

 1. **Trait Type Representation**:
-   - Use `TraitStmtTerm` as the basis for representing trait types in the type system
+   - Use `TraitCallTerm` as the basis for representing trait types in the type system
    - Add appropriate propagator connections for trait-record subtyping

 2. **Record-Trait Subtyping**: